Supply Lists for Ms. Lisa’s classes

 2. Small spiral notebook or two composition books (we’ll divide this into two sections for IMPS & Notes)

-3. Lined paper & graph paper (wide ruled) best) for doing HW
+3. Lined paper & graph paper wide ruled is best for doing HW

 4. Calculator (One which handles exponents and grouping symbols.
 Casio fx-300ESPLS2 or TI-30xIIS are good models for under $15.)